centria/advanced-csharp/src/content/part07/part07-1.md

 ### Testing the sample

 The NewTypes project is in place, and you've organized it by keeping the pets-related types in a folder.
 Let's put in some tests.
-In our exercises, we've used [**NUnit tests**](https://docs.microsoft.com/en-us/dotnet/core/testing/unit-testing-with-nunit).
+In our exercises, we've used [**xUnit tests**]https://docs.microsoft.com/en-us/dotnet/core/testing/unit-testing-with-dotnet-test).
 Unit testing allows you to automatically check the behavior of your pet types to confirm that they're operating properly.

 We'll create our tests now a bit manually.
-Navigate back to the root folder and create a **test** folder with a **NewTypesTests** folder within it.
-At a command prompt from the **NewTypesTests** folder, execute **dotnet new nunit**.
-This produces two files: NewTypesTests.csproj and UnitTest1.cs.
+Navigate back to the root folder and create a **test** folder with a **NewTypeTest** folder within it.
+At a command prompt from the **NewTypeTest** folder, execute **dotnet new xunit**.
+This produces two files: NewTypeTest.csproj and UnitTest1.cs.

 The test project cannot currently test the types in NewTypes and requires a project reference to the NewTypes project.
 To add a project reference, use the dotnet add reference command: